Are you legal drinking age in your country?

 8

-Manufactured of recycled glass, each bottle of Perra Suerte is packaged and tagged manually and are individually marked with the lot and year of production to identify character and personality unique and unrepeatable of this production.
+Manufactured of recycled glass, each bottle of Perra Suerte is packaged and tagged manually and are individually marked with the batch and year of production to identify character and personality unique and unrepeatable of this production.

 COMMITMENT